 Herbal Goddess Soapnuts Shampoo

-- 2 cups filtered water (I love to replace the water in this recipe with hydrosol, coconut milk, or aloe Vera juice when I have them on hand!)
+- 2 cups filtered water (I love to replace the water in this recipe with hydrosol, or coconut milk when I have them on hand!)

 - ¼ cup aloe vera gel

-- Remove from heat and add any herbs you might be steeping.
-Leave to steep until the liquid is cool.
-Strain herbs from the liquid with a mesh strainer or cheese cloth.
-Stir in citric acid, if using, until dissolved.
+- Remove the mixture from the heat and add any herbs you might be steeping.
+Leave it to steep until the liquid is cool.
+Strain herbs from the liquid with a mesh strainer or cheesecloth.

-- Combine tea liquid with apple cider vinegar, aloe vera juice, and colloidal silver.
-Using a whisk, whisk in guar gum powder until dissolved into the shampoo and is thickened.
-If adding essential oils, whisk in now too.
+- Combine tea liquid with apple cider vinegar and aloe vera juice.
+Using a whisk, whisk in guar gum powder until dissolved into the shampoo and thickened.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.